 4.7 The Governance and Audit Committee is responsible for reinforcing effective governance, particularly through reviewing the activities of the internal auditors and the Council's risk management arrangements.
-During 2014/15, the Committee received summary reports on progress on the delivery of the Internal Audit Plan and key outcomes on completed work.
-The Internal Audit Plan for 2015/16 was approved by the Committee.
+During 2016/17, the Committee received summary reports on progress on the delivery of the Internal Audit Plan and key outcomes on completed work.
+The Internal Audit Plan for 2017/18 was approved by the Committee on 29 March 2017